bongochong/CombinedPrivacyBlockLists/WindowsUtils/README.md

 Regardless, all of my GNU/Linux tools have finally been ported to work on Windows.
 They are as follows:

 + [**Windows Hosts File Updater**](/WindowsUtils/WinHostsUpdater/) - Fully automated and easy-to-configure batch script for updating your hosts file from multiple sources.
 Only requirement outside of this repo is Java.
-Pre-configured and works out of the box. *An improved version of this is available in my [main Windows script utilities repo](https://github.com/bongochong/CWP-Utilities).*
+Pre-configured and works out of the box. *An improved version of this, that does not require Java, is available in my [main Windows script utilities repo](https://github.com/bongochong/CWP-Utilities).*

 * [**Windows BitTorrent IP Block Updater (DAT Format)**](/WindowsUtils/WinIPBlockDAT/) - Batch script for automated generation of an IP block list from multiple sources for torrent clients like Halite.
 No additional software needed outside of this repo.
 Pre-configured and runs out of the box.